-\ During March 2016 as part of the Group's strategic assessment of its core operations; the Group's and other shareholders' of USCE signed a Shareholders' Agreement to increase the paid up share capital of USCE in the form of participation by a new shareholder, European Bank for Reconstruction and Development ("EBRD").
-Accordingly, the assets and liabilities of USCE at December 31, 2016, had been classified as 'held for sale' in the consolidated statement of financial position and its results of operations for the year then ended had been disclosed as 'loss from discontinued operations' in the consolidated statement of profit or loss.
+^{} During March 2016 as part of the Group's strategic assessment of its core operations; the Group and other shareholders' of USCE signed a Shareholders' Agreement to increase the paid up share capital of USCE in the form of participation by a new shareholder, European Bank for Reconstruction and Development ("EBRD").
+Accordingly, the assets and liabilities of USCE at December 31, 2016, had been classified as 'held for sale' in the consolidated statement of financial position and its results of operations for the year then ended had been disclosed as 'loss from discontinued operations' in the condensed consolidated statement of profit or loss.

 On March 28, 2017, consequent to completion of all legal formalities, 12.77 million shares of USCE have been issued to EBRD.
-The ownership of the Group in USCE has been diluted after issuance of such shares, resulting in the loss of control over USCE and accordingly, deconsolidated from the books of the Group resulting in the recognition of net gain amounting to SR 30.48 million in the condensed consolidated interim statement of profit or loss and other comprehensive income.
-This gain is the net of the "Put Option" cost, which entitles EBRD to sell USCE shares to the Group at the agreed price as per the "Put and call option agreement" during the period stipulated in the agreement.
+The ownership of the Group in USCE has been diluted after issuance of such shares, resulting in the loss of control over USCE and accordingly, deconsolidated from the books of the Group resulting in the recognition of a net gain amounting to SR 30.48 million in the condensed consolidated interim statement of profit or loss and other comprehensive income.
+This gain is the net of the put and call options valuing SR 99.73 million, which entitles EBRD to sell USCE shares to the shareholders at the agreed price as per the Put and Call option agreement ("the Agreement") during the period stipulated in the agreement.